Lakhanagoudkomal/M1_Scientific_Calculator/1_Requirements/README.md

 ## 4W'S and 1'H
 ### Who:
-- The user can used to add ,substact ,multiplication and division of two numbers and more options are available to perform mathematical functions.
+- The user can used to add ,substract ,multiplication and division of two numbers and more options are available to perform mathematical functions.
 ### What:
 - To calculate two numbers using different functions.
 ### When: